Alachisoft/NCache-Samples/dotnetcore/EntityFrameworkCore/dotnetcore/EFCoreCaching/README.md

 Before the sample application is executed make sure that:

 - app.config has been changed according to the configurations.
 	- Change the cache name
 	- Change connection string for the SQL database in app.config.
 - Make sure SQL service is running and server hosts Northwind sample database.
-- By default this sample uses 'demoLocalCache', make sure that cache is running.
+- By default this sample uses 'demoCache', make sure that cache is running.
 - Query indexes for the Northwind model in the application need to be configured in NCache before the application is used.
 Follow the given steps for that,
 - Build the sample; generating the core app DLL file.
 - To use this sample, you must first specify the indexes of the objects you want to query in the cache.